ids-s1-21/project-team/README.md

 ### Percentage of Seats Capacity Sold and Weekly Gross Revenue:

-We plotte a scatter plot for the visualization of “weekly gross revenue” vs. “percentage of seats capacity sold” and mapped colours according to theatre size.
+We plotted a scatter plot for the visualization of “weekly gross revenue” vs. “percentage of seats capacity sold” and mapped colours according to theatre size.
 The plot reveals the fact that higher percentage of seats capacity sold leads to higher weekly gross revenue.
 Besides, we find that even under same percentage, theatres with larger size will have higher weekly gross revenue.
 This is the same as we expected, since the total number of seats is higher in larger theatres.
+What’s interesting is that those with above 100% in seat capacity actually had less revenue.
+This likely meant that standing seats tickets were sold and lower priced, thus dragging average pricec down.
+This may in turn decrease the weekly gross revenue resulting in those points.

 ### Week Running and Weekly Gross Revenue: